 - High School/Home School Graduate Admission

 A graduate of a public or accredited private high school or home school who is pursuing an associate degree or college transfer courses is eligible for unconditional enrollment.
-Awarding of credit earned is deferred until the Office of the Registrar receives a complete high school transcript certifying graduation.
+Awarding of credit earned is deferred until the Office of Enrollment Services receives a complete high school transcript certifying graduation.
 The student must supply this transcript in order to receive or send an official copy of the college record.

 - General Education Development Test (GED)